How Much is the Average Raise in America?

 The BLS figures revealed the greatest growth in the following Occupational/Industry groups:

 - Service Occupations 3.8%

 Types of Pay Raises

-Also look at the type of raise you expect to receive.
+Look at the type of raise you expect to receive.
 Raises take several different forms.
 Across-the-board or cost-of-living raises are awarded at the same level to all employees.
 Merit increases are distributed differentially based on performance.
 Promotion-based increases are allocated to employees who have advanced to new, more responsible jobs.
 Equity raises are instituted by organizations to ensure equal pay for equal work.

-The WorldatWork Salary Budget Survey as reported by the Society for Human Resource Management (SHRM) illustrates the impact that performance has on raises.
+Performance-Based Pay Increases: The WorldatWork Salary Budget Survey as reported by the Society for Human Resource Management (SHRM) illustrates the impact that performance has on raises.
 Merit-based pay increases for 2018 are expected to average:

 - 2.8% for middle performers (69% of workers)

 - 4.1% for high performers (25% of workers)